ArturoDent/find-and-transform/README.md

 	"command": "findInCurrentFile",  // note no setting command here "args": {

 		// multiline regex ^ and $ are supported, "m" flag is applied to all searches
+		// if finding within a selection(s), '^' refers to the start of a selection, NOT the start of a line
+		// if finding within a selection(s), '$' refers to the end of a selection, NOT the end of a line

 		"find": "^([ \\t]*const\\s*)(\\w*)",  // double escaping

-		    // capitalize the word following "const" if at the beginning of a line "replace": "$1\\U$2",
+		// capitalize the word following "const" if at the beginning of the selection "replace": "$1\\U$2",

-		"restrictFind": "selections"     	// find only in selections }
+		"restrictFind": "selections"     	// find only in selections
+		// "cursorMove": "<go to and select some text after making the replacement>" }
 },
 ```